São Paulo: Old Republican period

 By the time Brazil became a republic on 15 November 1889, coffee exports were still an important part of São Paulo's economy.
 São Paulo grew strong in the national political scene, taking turns with the also rich state of Minas Gerais in electing Brazilian presidents, an alliance that became known as "coffee and milk", given that Minas Gerais was famous for its dairy production.
-During this period, São Paulo went from regional center to national metropolis, becoming industrialized and reaching its first million inhabitants in 1928.
+During this period, São Paulo went from regional center to national metropolis, reaching its first million inhabitants in 1928.
 Its greatest growth in this period was relative in the 1890s when it doubled its population.
 The height of the coffee period is represented by the construction of the second Luz Station (the present building) at the end of the 19th century and by the Paulista Avenue in 1900, where they built many mansions.